CodecoolGlobal/reactomon/README.md

 ```bash
   npm i
 ```
-To install any further unkown imports
+To install any further imports

 ## API Used